Norwegian Wood

 business some time ago, though."

-I leaned over the railing with her and strained to see what was going
+I leaned over the railing with her and strained to see what was

 on.
 A three-storey building blocked our view of the fire, but there